Frequently Asked Questions

 A. We prefer you to avoid having anything with caffeine within 24 hours of the test because it will alter the distribution of the radiopharmaceutical throughout your body, specifically causing more to be absorbed by the heart than normal.

-A. We recommend avoiding exercise or other strenuous activities for 12 hours before the test, as it will cause more of the injected material to be taken up by your muscles than normal.
+A. We recommend avoiding exercise or other strenuous activities for 12 hours before the test, as it will cause more of the injected material to be absorbed by your muscles than normal.
 This creates a less accurate study.

 5. How should I dress for the exam?